Oh Snap! Let's Eat!

 Papayas From Taiwan

-Papaya is one of those fruits that tastes completely different in Taiwan compared to the U.S. Taiwanese papayas are larger, sweeter, and far more fragrant - you can smell the tropical aroma the moment you slice one open.
-The texture is smooth and creamy, and the flavor is naturally sweet without being overly rich.
+Taiwanese papayas are larger, sweeter, and so much more fragrant.
+You can smell that tropical aroma the moment you slice one open.
+The texture is smooth and creamy, and the flavor is naturally sweet without being too heavy.

-Papaya is everywhere in Taiwan: fruit shops, night markets, breakfast stands, and even convenience stores.
-Vendors will often help you choose one that's perfectly ripe for eating that same day or suggest one that needs just a little more time on the counter.
-It's a fruit locals grow up with, and once you try it in Taiwan, you'll understand why it's so popular.
+Papaya is everywhere in Taiwan - fruit shops, night markets, breakfast stands, juice stands, and even convenience stores.
+Vendors will often help you choose one that's perfectly ripe for eating that same day, or one that needs a little more time on the counter.

-One of the most iconic ways to enjoy it is Papaya Milk (木瓜牛奶 mùguā niúnǎi) - a simple blend of ripe papaya and fresh milk, made to order at many juice stands.
-It's creamy, refreshing, and tastes like a lightly sweet dessert.
-If you're visiting Taiwan, papaya and papaya milk are must-tries!
+One of the most iconic ways to enjoy papaya in Taiwan is Papaya Milk (木瓜牛奶 mùguā niúnǎi), which is usually just ripe papaya blended with fresh milk.
+It's creamy, refreshing, and tastes like a lightly sweet dessert drink.
+If you're visiting Taiwan, papaya and papaya milk are both must-tries!

 Wax Apple (蓮霧 Liánwù)